ehki/WdBibTeX/docsrc/install.rst

 - Windows OS, for pywin32
 - pywin32>=302, for operating MS Word
 - regex>=2022.6.2, for converting LaTeX string to text
-- TeX Live 2021, for building LaTeX file.
+- TeX Live 2022, for building LaTeX file

 Usage